 - difficulty breathing or swallowing (for neck surgeries)

 To be generous, Medtronic appears to have cut corners with this product.
 Of most concern is that Medtronic’s internal product testing had 50 times fewer complications than a separate post-market study.
 Further Medtronic encouraged off-label use, promoting it for neck procedures.
-That is not a use studied or approved of by the FDA, and it is highly illegal (not to mention dangerous) for a company to encourage doctors to use products for unapproved uses.
+That is not a use studied or approved by the FDA, and it is highly illegal (not to mention dangerous) for a company to encourage doctors to use products for unapproved uses.

 The cliché “follow the money” is so tired and played.
-But to understand what happened here, you really do have to follow the money.
+But to understand what happened here, you really have to follow the money.
 The desire for profits from Medtronic and doctors’ passionate desire to make more money on the side helped get us into this mess.

 Medtronic admitted to paying one surgeon around $800,000 in connection with Infuse.
 That surgeon was instrumental in an Infuse Bone Graft study.
 This looks like a major conflict of interest.
 It looks like the company was paying for guaranteed results of scientific research.
 Other payments occurred in at least 13 sponsored studies.
 There was a 2012 investigation by the Senate Committee on Finance which determined that Medtronic made payments of at least $210 million, paid in exchange for favorable data that did much to convince the FDA to approve Infuse.